LucasE2996/fullstack-nanodegree-vm/vagrant/catalog/README.md

 # NANODEGREE PROJECT 4 - catalog web app

-To run this project you will need to have these tools installed:
+To run this project you will need the following tool to be installed:
 - vagrant

 ## How to run the project